TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 although the mechanisms used to achieve this are different.

 The `push-image.sh` script builds Docker images from each service generated in your project.
-Since Kubernetes requires all images used in your system to be hosted in a [Docker Registry](https://docs.docker.com/registry/), Temple's Kubernetes infrastructure features it's own registry, hosted in the cluster itself.
+Since Kubernetes requires all images used in your system to be hosted in a [Docker Registry](https://docs.docker.com/registry/), Temple's Kubernetes infrastructure features its own registry, hosted in the cluster itself.
 This script pushes all of the built images to this registry for K8s to use.

-The aforementioned registry has it's configuration files in the `kube/deploy` directory.
+The aforementioned registry has its configuration files in the `kube/deploy` directory.
 The rest of the `kube` directory features the `yaml` configuration files for each other service managed by Kubernetes, including Kong.

 To run this example, we assume you have [`minikube`](https://minikube.sigs.k8s.io/docs/) installed.